eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

-# MRAA and UPM with the DE10-Nano Kit
+# DE10-Nano on-board Accelerometer

 ## FPGA and Accelerometer
 [//]: # (This syntax works like a comment, and won't appear in any output.)
+## Purpose and Overview
+In this tutorial you'll learn to interface with the board's built-in accelerometer (a digital sensor) using an I2C\* interface, determine acceleration and then translate that information to +/- g-force values […] to demonstrate the motion of the DE10-Nano board.

+To follow along with this tutorial, the only hardware you'll need is the DE10-Nano board.
+By tapping or gently shaking the board… The output (raw data) is sent to graphing software for data visualization and interpretation.
+The sensor has 3 axes of measurement and we measure ALL 3 axes to demonstrate the motion of the board.

+[//]: # (For getting a tilt/orientation vector you would need to do a bit of trigonometry on the accelerometer data and that is not shown.)

+## Next Steps
+[//]: # (Move to the end of document.)
+In showing you how to interact with the on-board accelerometer, you've learned how to:
+* Use opkg to (get stuff from the Web to expand your development environment?)
+* Use Intel’s I/O and sensor libraries (mraa and upm) to get data from the accelerometer.
+* Integrate (make sense of and interpret) the accelerometer data using different open-source technologies: Express\* (web server) and Plotly\* (graphing library).

+Now that you have been given the tools to make sense of the data output from the accelerometer (visualize the data with graphing software), we hope to enable you to develop more advanced applications where...

+**Note**: Both Express.js and Plotly.js are non-restrictive MIT licensed technologies.

+## FPGAs and Accelerometer
+[//]: # (This syntax works like a comment, and won't appear in any output.)
 Field programmable gate arrays (FPGAs), are programmable chips that provide developers with a few key advantages: customization, flexibility, plus power & performance.
-The (mention specs or features related to accelerometer here) provides developers with...
-The onboard accelerometer...
-Can we relate the accelerometer to any IoT applications?

-Description of MRAA and UPM and provide further links.
+[//]: # (Description of MRAA and UPM and provide further links.)

 #### Libraries